 I went with a company called OzSail.
 Heading out on a cloudy Sunday, we boarded our boat, Freight Train.
 Freight Train’s an old boat.
 Built in the 1980s as a German racing boat, the boat is quite small.
 It fits 18 people in the berth plus three crew.
 If it was up to me, I would have picked a bigger boat.
 There’s nothing really wrong with the boat—if you want a typical “sailboat,” Freight Train is a fine good option.
 I just hate being on small boats.
 But you go where your friends are, and my friends were there.
 I took the boat because my friend Phil was on it.
 Turned out, my friend Caitlin and two Swedish girls I met in Noosa were also on it.
 Small world, huh?

-The Whitsunday Islands are beautiful, but unfortunately I had the misfortune of visiting the islands during Queensland’s wet season.
-Except for a few hours of sun, the whole three days wer filled with clouds and thunderstorms.
+The Whitsunday Islands are beautiful, but I had the misfortune of visiting the islands during Queensland’s wet season.
+Except for a few hours of sun, the whole three days were filled with clouds and thunderstorms.
 Every time I was getting ready to get a tan, the rain came pouring down.

-Sailing the Whitsundays is pretty straight forward.
+Sailing the Whitsundays is pretty straightforward.
 You can book direct with any of the big companies.
 However, the best way to save money is to book with a tourist office or hostel.
 You’ll end up saving a lot more money as they get better rates and deals.
 Everything on the boat is provided for you except snacks and alcohol.
 Make sure you stock up on them before you leave.
 Additionally, try to find a boat that leaves early on the first day or late on the third day so you get more time out on the islands.

 Disclaimer: OzSail gave me the tour at the media rate of 50% off.